MFR6340/theenglishextension.org/open-world-2/unit-6: Intriguing Devices.md

 **This unit covers inventions and technology from cameras to computers and robots.
 Here are some additional suggestions for this theme:**

-### The Story of Inventions, by Anna Clayboure & Adam Larakum
+### The Story of Inventions, by Anna Claybourne & Adam Larakum

 <img src="imgurlinkhere.png" width="25%" />